xiashtra/cactbot/CONTRIBUTING.md

 prompting a refresh within the overlay itself.
 This is the recommended approach of validating local code changes.

+For convenience, webpack has access to the `/user/webpack/` directory inside your local git root.
+You can use this directory to store assets for your persoonal user confiiguration (if any).
+The `/user/` directory is also suppressed for change tracking by `/.gitignore`.

 Alternatively, `npm run build` will locally create a production distribution of cactbot.
 This shouldn't be necessary for developing and will be slower than running `npm start` for validating changes,